Boston Miroku: Description

-The sculpture was verified as the earliest work many thanks to the signature found at the bottom of the statue, which in the years following the Genpei War, the sculpture studios sought to credit their authorship, as such Kaikei's signature was accompanied by kōshō ("skillful artisan") to his name.
-The Boston Miroku was signed "Busshi Kaikei", thanks to a sutra found inside the cavity of the statue.
+The sculpture was verified as the earliest work manly thanks to the signature found at the bottom of the statue, because in the years following the Genpei War, the sculpture studios sought to credit their authorship, and as such Kaikei's signature was accompanied by kōshō ("skillful artisan") to his name.
+The Boston Miroku was signed "Busshi Kaikei" in a sutra found inside the cavity of the statue.

-The Boston Miroku represents the first phase of Kaikei, modelled after his senior Kokei, this was utilized by naturalistic form, as well as bold drapery folds given to Miroku's attire.
-In addition, the realism of the sculpture represents a deviation from many previous orthodox forms of Japanese Buddhist sculptures, which would represent in strains of his subsequent works, such as that of the Tōdai-ji Hachiman, and a Jizo statue.
+The Boston Miroku represents the first phase of Kaikei, modelled after his senior Kokei, characterized by naturalistic form, as well as bold drapery folds given to Miroku's attire.
+In addition, the realism of the sculpture represents a deviation from many previous orthodox forms of Japanese Buddhist sculptures, which would be represented in strains of his subsequent works, such as that of the Tōdai-ji Hachiman, and a Jizo statue.

-This form, would be known as "An Ami" style, named after Kaikei's second phase in 1192.
+This form would be known as "An Ami" style, named after Kaikei's second phase in 1192.